theleoborges/imminent/README.md

 Imminent provides the semantics needed for working with these one-off parallel computations as well as several combinators which can be used to combine and coordinate between them.
 A complex-enough project will likely benefit from a combination of the 3 approaches.

+## Priorities
+1. Correctness
+1. Rich set of combinators
+1. Performance
+1. Clojurescript
+ * could use core.async for this on the client-side

 ## Usage